 Interestingly, if you showed my parents and grandparents the poor drug-addled Appalachian white welfare queens featured in Hillbilly Elegy, they’d turn their noses up and see them as true white trash.
 Our family never took government assistance.
 We certainly did not do drugs; being Mormon, we didn’t even drink coffee.
 We read books in our homes.
 Academic achievement was emphasized to the extreme.
 I remember one day when my brother, who was later diagnosed with dyslexia, was stammering over a reading passage and my mother yelled “Stop.
 Being.
 So.
 Stupid!” and hit him over the head with each word for emphasis.
 We were smart.
 We were not like other poor people.
 And it’s true: I’d be an idiot not to recognize how my family’s educational values have paid enormous dividends in my success.

 And yet if you visit my grandparents’ house, you’d find the same carpet that’s been there my whole life, now thin and threadbare.
 My grandfather has been wearing the same ratty clothes for as long as I’ve known him.
 He has about 10 VCRs in his bedroom alone, and a basement full of nightly recordings of the stock market report from the last umpteen years.
 Next to the video tapes, a giant pile of ancient walnuts rots away on the floor.
 When we were younger, Grandpa had an old brown pill bottle full of dead spiders that had bitten him over the years.
 He’d dump them out onto his bedspread and tell us what they were before scooping them back up and putting the lid on tight.
 As a kid, Grandma and Grandpa’s house was fascinating and a little scary.
 As an adult, other words come to mind.
 Hoarder.
 White trash.
 The point is not that I think my grandparents are white trash – I actually find that an insulting racial and socioeconomic term that has no room as an adjective in the vocabulary of a decent person.
 The point is that that, despite having such a high priority placed on education, my family lived and lives in ways strangely similar to Vance’s hillbillies, ways that most Americans would find unacceptable.
+And yet, these things are part of me.
+They are me.
+I even take pride in some of them.

 Of course, this behavior didn’t start with my parents.
 Just as Vance describes generations of hillbillies, the roots of my family’s turmoil can be found in my parents’ parents, and in their parents, too.
 I have an aunt who believes that when my polygamist great-great-grandfather died and left his second family impoverished and ashamed after the Mormon Church officially ended the practice of polygamy, the scrimping and meanness and guilt were passed down and thickened through the generations, draping like a suffocating blanket over each new round of children.